ksamuel/Pyped/README.md

 Usage::

-    shell_command | py [options] "any python instructions" [| another_shell_function]
+    shell_command | py [options] "any python one-liner" [another python one-liner] [| another_shell_function]

-Your python code will have access to the variable `x`, which will be a line from stdin converted to unicode.
-Each line from stdin will be stuffed to `x` one by one `x`, and everytime your python code will be executed.
+Your python code will have access to the variable `x`, which will be a line from stdin converted to unicode (with no ending '\n').
+Each line from stdin will be stuffed to `x` one by one, and your python code will be executed for each new value for `x`

 You'll also have access to the variable `i', an integer incremented at each call of you Python expression, starting from 0.

-Your code MUST return something convertible to unicode, as unicode() will be called on the result.
+Your code MUST print something, if you wish something to appear.

 Without Pyped::